masterboy/dc-wordpress-6.2/Readme.md

-To make a fresh install of WordPress 6.2 with Nginx and MariaDB (MySQL-compliant) database, follow these steps:-
+To make a fresh installation of WordPress 6.2 with PHP-FPM, Nginx and MariaDB (MySQL-compliant) database, follow these steps:-

 ```
 git clone git@github.com:masterboy/dc-wordpress-6.2.git